hyperliquid-dev/hyper-evm-lib/README.md

 ### Testing Framework

-A robust and flexible simulation engine for HyperCore interactions, enabling local foundry testing of precompile calls, CoreWriter actions, and EVM⇄Core token bridging.
+A robust and flexible test engine for HyperCore interactions, enabling local foundry testing of precompile calls, CoreWriter actions, and EVM⇄Core token bridging.
 This allows developers to test their contracts in a local environment, within seconds, without needing to spend hours deploying and testing on testnet.

 For more information on usage and how it works, see the [docs](https://hyper-evm-lib.vercel.app/testing/overview).